-1 = all systems are powered down
+1 =all systems are powered down,

-0 = normal operation (default)
+0 = normal operation (default),

-By setting the PDWN bit to a "1" the chip enters a deep sleep mode in which all functions including the I2C interface are powered down in order to minimize power consumption.
+By setting the PDWN bit to a "1" the chip enters a deep sleep mode in which all functions are powered down in order to minimize power consumption.
 The data, sync and clock inputs should be inactive and held low to achieve the lowest power consumption.
-An on-chip Address Detection circuit monitors the I2C input lines and resets the PDWN bit when it detects the correct I2C address, restoring the display to operating mode.
+The I2C interface remains operational and registers can be read and written while the microdisplay is in the power down mode

-All register settings are saved in the power down mode and the display will restart in its previous state when normal operation is resumed.
+All register settings are saved in the power down mode and the display will restart in its previous state when normal operation is resumed (by accessing the PDWN register and resetting bit 7 to 0)